kwhat/jnativehook/README.md

 In addition to global event listners, this library has the ability to post native events back to the native operating system.

+## Licensing
+JNativeHook is covered under *both* the [GNU General Public](LESSER.md) *and* [GNU Lesser General Public](COPYING.LESSER.md) Licenses as the latter is an extension of the former granting you additional distribution rights.
+As I understand it, you may use this library in proprietary projects so long as it remains an external library with the same binary interface.
+You may modify the source code of this library to fulfill a propritary need, so long as that source code is made public under the aforementioned terms.
+Please consult with a licenced attorney if you have licence compatibility questions or concerns.

 ## Download
 Binary distribution for JNativeHook can be found at the